studiorack/iem-plugin-suite/README.md

 ## Compilation Guide
-All you need for compiling the IEM Plug-in Suite is the latest version of JUCE and an IDE (eg. Xcode, Microsoft Visual Studio).
+All you need for compiling the IEM Plug-in Suite is the latest version of JUCE (develop branch!) and an IDE (eg. Xcode, Microsoft Visual Studio).

 - Clone/download the IEMPluginSuite repository
 - Open all the .jucer-files with the Projucer (part of JUCE)